gsomenzi/policy-based-authorization-system/docs/index.md

-# Policy-Based Authorization System Documentation
+# Policy-Based Authorization System

-Welcome to the complete documentation for the Policy-Based Authorization System.
-This guide covers the architecture, extensibility, installation, and usage examples for both Node.js and NestJS environments.
+A flexible and extensible authorization framework for Node.js and NestJS applications, built with Clean Architecture principles.

 ---